In this guide we look at some of the best charcoal smokers on the market today.

 Now, although the Oklahoma Joe Longhorn is a capable smoker, it does benefit from modifications to prevent leaks.

 You’ll want to buy gasket material for the doors and seal any remaining holes or gaps with high-temperature sealant if you want to maximize fuel efficiency and lower possible temperature fluctuations on cold, windy days.

-But the Oklahoma Joe Highland comes complete with everything you need to start smoking.
+But the Oklahoma Joe Longhorn comes complete with everything you need to start smoking.
 You can get a cover for your smoker and a new basket if yours burns through.
 The rest of their accessories, like wood chips, you can buy anywhere.

 - The four baffle plates double as a grease catcher and easily removable for cleaning